 My kids called this soup “Mental Soup” so I incorporated their name for it and call it Mental Lentil Soup.
-It’s robust and scrumptious, but when our younger daughters were growing up, they were not fond of trying new foods and I admit, they did not like it.
+It’s robust and scrumptious, and good for a rainy day.
+But when our younger daughters were growing up, they were not fond of trying new foods and I admit, they did not like it.
 Don and I love it, and I think you might like it, too.
 The original recipe came from an old cookbook called Greek Cooking.

 The basic recipe is delicious, but you can easily change the whole flavor of it by adding a ham bone or a few different spices.
 If you like a spicy soup, you can add turmeric, cumin, cinnamon and roasted red peppers for an entirely different flavor.

 Serve with Crusty French Bread or a grilled cheese sandwich and a salad for a flavorful peasant supper.
 I generally add a little bit of vinegar to my soup when I eat it.
 The vinegar gives it a tangy flavor.

 What You Need

 Your kitchen should have the very best tools you can afford.
 At the least, buy yourself a good set of pans, a slow cooker, an Instant Pot, measuring cups and spoons, and the best set of chef’s knives you can afford.
 Also be sure to get a full sized food processor and a mini food processor.
 These tools are essential for any well-equipped kitchen!

 Mental Lentil Soup

 - 1 tablespoon olive oil

 - 1/4 teaspoon pepper